It takes courage.

 Not surprisingly, family law attorneys are busy during the holidays.
 When communication between parents shuts down, fear takes over.
 When moms and dads become unwilling to discuss and compromise, anger flares.
 That’s when people turn to their lawyers and the courts.
 Sometimes emergency motions and court appearances are necessary, however, in many cases, they are caused by a knee-jerk reaction to a perceived slight or threat; something said in the heat of the moment which neither party really intended to turn into an expensive legal skirmish.
 In these instances, a little patience can go a long way.
 When conflict occurs during the holidays, rather than jumping right in and engaging in a war of words, it helps to sit back, take a deep breath, and consider the alternatives.
 This doesn’t mean giving in.
 It simply means not “taking the bait” and escalating an already volatile situation.
 It means keeping your composure and calmly examining your options before reacting.
 Most problems can be worked out when people are able to think clearly and rationally.

 It takes faith.

-Statistics show that the vast majority of cases will be resolved out of court, before trial.
-And following the divorce, most people will eventually settle into a time sharing routine that works for both the parents and the children.
-If you can control the panicky emotions now, and make an effort to communicate respectfully with your ex (or soon-to-be ex), then you will be setting the stage for better communication in the future, and a healthy way of handling problems when they do arise.
+Statistics show that the vast majority of family law disputes are resolved out of court, before trial.
+And following the divorce, most people will eventually settle into a time-sharing routine that works for both the parents and the children.
+If you can control the panicky emotions now, and make an effort to communicate respectfully with your ex (or soon-to-be-ex), then you will be setting the stage for better communication in the future, and a healthier way of handling problems when they do arise.
 Try to have a little faith that things will work out.

 Here are ten tips for handling the stress and making sure that the children will enjoy the holidays: